dfki-ric/pytransform3d/README.md

 [here](https://rock-learning.github.io/pytransform3d/).

 The docmentation of this project can be found in the directory `doc`.
-Note that currently sphinx 1.6.7 is required to build the documentation.
 To build the documentation, run e.g. (on unix):

     cd doc
     make html

 The HTML documentation is now located at `doc/build/html/index.html`.
-Note that `sphinx` is required to build the documentation.
+You need the following packages to build the documentation:

+    pip install numpydoc sphinx sphinx-gallery

 ## Example